 - Sprinkle a pastry mat generously with flour.
 Turn out the dough onto the pastry mat and sprinkle the top of the dough with additional flour.

-- Flour a rolling pin and roll the dough to about a 12x15" rectangle.
+- Flour a rolling pin and roll the dough to about a 24x15" rectangle. (the size of the rectangle can vary...it does not have to be exact!)

 - Use a rubber spatula to smooth the cinnamon filling over the whole dough rectangle.